m0ham3dx/mx-Quantum-Computing-Primer/README.md

 3 | ▶️Youtube | ▶️[Quantum Computers, Explained With Quantum Physics](https://youtu.be/jHoEjvuPoB8) |  Understanding quantum computing in light of quantum physics concepts. *Qubits* the fundamenetal processing unit of QC
 4 | 📷Slides | 📷[Quantum Physics Infographics](https://slidesgo.com/theme/quantum-physics-infographics) | Simplified understanding of QP by comparison to the macro world

+> 🍌 TLDR - Above media is more entertaining than reading the following text

 # 🎛️ FUNDAMENTAL PRINCIPLES OF QC